Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Read the full review: Sony WH-1000XM3

-Sure, a 17-hour battery life is not the best you'll find on a set of wireless headphones but there the gripes end.
-Thick leather earpads makes these incredibly comfortable and even provide a good dose of noise isolation when you're cancelling battery power runs out.
-The on-cup controls and their collapsable design make them also easy to use and very convenient, and then there's the sound.
+Sure, a 17-hour battery life is not the best you'll find on a set of wireless headphones, but with these Sennheisers, that's where the gripes end.
+Their thick leather earpads make them incredibly comfortable and even provide a good dose of noise isolation - handy if you don't have enough juice left to power the noise-cancelling feature.
+The on-cup controls and their collapsible design also make them easy to use and very convenient to take with you, too.
+And then there's the sound.

 They're rich and gloriously full-bodied but still maintain a stark clarity particularly in the midrange.
-It gives them a superb tonal balance alongside their depth of bass.
+It gives them a superb tonal balance alongside their depth of bass, which will reward listeners of all stripes.

-You can get the excellent Sony's above for a fair bit less but, rhythmically cohesiveness and consistently dynamic too, these Sennheisers are quite the class leaders.
+Admittedly you can get the excellent Sonys above for a fair bit less.
+But rhythmically speaking, these Sennheisers are cohesive and consistently dynamic too, making them quite the class leaders.
+Proof that you get what you pay for.

 Read the full review: Sennheiser Momentum Wireless

-The results include the solid, detailed and tonally balanced sound we'd expect from PX headphones and that brilliant rhythmic precision but there's more this time.
-There are new heights of dynamic expression and a sense of pure entertainment.
+The results include the solid, detailed and tonally balanced sound we'd expect from PX headphones and that brilliant rhythmic precision.
+But the PX7s bring more than just that.
+They explore new heights of dynamic expression and a sense of pure entertainment.
+This is a clearer, more detailed sound than their predecessors', uncovering hitherto hidden levels of insight and expanding the soundstage significantly.

-The PX7s look and feel a little cheaper than their predecessor, but we’d take them for their extra comfort.
+The PX7s might look and feel a little cheaper than their predecessors, but we’d take them for their extra comfort and more advanced feature set.
 Ultimately, they’re still one of the more striking pairs of headphones on the market.
+And that sound - bellissimo.

 Read the full review: Bowers & Wilkins PX7